UART Debug

 Select Serial Port Template

 Choose a base configuration as a template: Select any Serial template.
-You can modify parameters such as device name, serial port number, and baud rate in the subsequent configuration interface.
+You can modify parameters such as device name, serial port device number, and baud rate in the subsequent configuration interface.

 Modify Serial Port Parameters